mikesmullin/task.md/TASK.ABNF.md

 - The syntax is **schemaless** - any key-value pairs are allowed
 - **Markdown compatibility** is maintained - tasks exist within standard Markdown bullet lists
 - **Whitespace sensitivity** applies to indentation but not to spacing around operators

----

-*This specification covers version 3.x of the task syntax as implemented in the `todo` CLI tool.*